storj/docs/app/(docs)/dcs/buckets/bucket-logging/page.md

 The `GetBucketLogging` and `PutBucketLogging` actions are not available, however, you can get the same functionality by following the steps below.

 {% callout type="info" %}
-**Request Bucket Logging:** This feature is currently provided upon request - please submit your request here:
+**Request Bucket Logging:** This feature is currently provided upon request - please submit your request here, and include "Enable Bucket Logging" as the subject:

 [Submit a support request](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000379291)

-Please use "Enable Bucket Logging" as the subject.
+_Note: It may take up to two weeks to process your request._

 {% /callout %}

 ## Enabling Bucket Logging